Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Working Memory and Control Algorithm

 \section{Working Memory and Control Algorithm}

 In this section, we provide a detailed description of the external working memory for the neural adaptive controller in Fig. \ref{fig:cwmem}.
-We then specify the control law and the NN update laws for the general case and two specific controllers.
-Finally, we provide the theorems which establish bounded stability of these controllers.
+We then specify the control law and the NN update laws for the general case and the MRAC NN adaptive controller.
+Finally, we present a theorem that establishes the bounded stability of the proposed MRAC controller.